updated

 What else ...

-Arriving: You can take the bus to Platanillo, at which point we have a taxi ($24 USD) who can get you to the trailhead where you can meet with a guide who can lead you up the trail with a pack horse for a small fee ($20 USD), or if you prefer to carry your own things I can potentially meet you there and we can walk up for free.
+Arriving: You can arrive by bus to Platanillo or Jicotea, when possible, I can give people a lift on motorcycle, and help bring things on my horse (both free!).
+If I'm not around or available, we have a taxi ($24 USD) who can get you to the trailhead where you can meet with a guide who can lead you up the trail with a pack horse for a small fee ($20 USD), if that is something you require.

 • A little more information